Frequently Asked Questions

 Users interact with Tableau and Spotfire through dashboards.
 These dashboards show individual answers around limited, pre-selected questions – they do not enable iterative investigations.
 Additionally, user interactions with dashboard software are not preserved, resulting in difficulty when reproducing analyses, i.e. “how did I do that before?”.

-Our advantage over those platforms is that our user experience is driven from within each data node, and therefore each data node can provide its own native, domain-specific suite of functionality.
+Our advantage over those platforms is that our user experience is driven from within each data product, and therefore each data product can provide its own native, domain-specific suite of functionality.

-- Life sciences example: The Pan Cancer data node has an analysis app to identify gene mutations which significantly impact gene expression signatures and survival/treatment outcomes.
+- Life sciences example: The Pan Cancer data product has an analysis app to identify gene mutations which significantly impact gene expression signatures and survival/treatment outcomes.

-- Healthcare example: The Hospital System data node has an analysis app to identify variables and conditions which impact 30-day readmission rates for different patient cohorts.
+- Healthcare example: The Hospital System data product has an analysis app to identify variables and conditions which impact 30-day readmission rates for different patient cohorts.

 How are you different from R and Python?